-One of the largest Chinatowns in the western hemisphere, Chinatown Vancouver is a fabulous, fun and vibrant place to stroll, explore, eat, and--of course--shop!
+One of the largest Chinatowns in the western hemisphere, Vancouver's Chinatown is a fun and vibrant place to stroll, explore, eat, and—of course—shop.

-Packed with a wide variety of stores, shopping in Chinatown holds more surprises than you may expect.
-It's a great place to shop for Chinese imports, furniture and clothes, unique gifts, home decor (and not just Chinese decor), and jewelry.
+Packed with a wide variety of stores, shopping in Chinatown holds more surprises than visitors may expect.
+It's a great place to find Chinese imports, furniture, and clothes, as well as unique gifts, home decor, and jewelry.

-There are plenty of fresh fruit markets, food markets, Chinese medicine shops, and Chinese-language books, music and DVDs, too.
+There are plenty of fresh fruit and food markets, Chinese medicine shops, and Chinese-language books, music, and DVDs, too.

-Start shopping by making a dramatic entrance into Chinatown through the Millennium Gate, at the junction of Taylor St. and Pender St.
+Start shopping by entering Chinatown through the Millennium Gate, at the junction of Taylor and Pender streets.